isocra/TableDnD/README.md

 ## Getting Started

 Let's create a simple table.
-The HTML for the table is very straight forward (no Javascript, pure HTML, we haven't added `thead` or `tbody` elements, but it works find with these too):
+The HTML for the table is very straight forward (no Javascript, pure HTML, we haven't added `thead` or `tbody` elements, but it works fine with these too):

 ```html
 <table id="table-1" cellspacing="0" cellpadding="2">